 The Magnuson-Stevens Fishery Conservation and Management Act (MSA), as amended by the Sustainable Fisheries Act of 1996, established procedures designed to identify, conserve, and enhance Essential Fish Habitat (EFH) for those species regulated under a federal fisheries management plan.
 The MSA requires Federal agencies to consult with the NMFS on all actions, or proposed actions, authorized, funded, or undertaken by the agency, that may adversely affect EFH.
 EFH is defined in the MSA as those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity.
-Adverse effect means any impact which reduces quality and/or quantity of EFH, and may include direct (e.g., contamination or physical disruption), indirect (e.g., loss of prey or reduction in species fecundity), site-specific or habitat-wide impacts, including individual, cumulative, or synergistic consequences of actions.
+Adverse effect means any impact which reduces quality and/or quantity of EFH, and may include direct (e.g., contamination or physical disruption), indirect (e.g., loss of prey or reduction in species fecundity), sitespecific or habitat-wide impacts, including individual, cumulative, or synergistic consequences of actions.
 Little Chico Creek has been designated by NMFS as EFH for Chinook salmon.

-The proposed project would result in 0.04 acres of direct impacts and 0.16 acres of temporary impacts to Little Chico Creek.
-Additionally, the proposed project would result in 0.01 acres of direct impacts to riparian habitat (associated VELB habitat).
+The proposed Project would result in 0.02 acres of direct impacts and 0.09 acres of temporary impacts to EFH (Little Chico Creek).
+Additionally, the proposed Project would result in approximately 0.17 acres of direct impacts to riparian habitat (associated with Little Chico Creek).
+Riparian habitat is associated with the removal of vegetation and trees within Little Chico Creek.
 Impacts to these habitats would be considered a potentially significant impact.
 With the implementation of Mitigation Measures D.1, D.2 and D.6 the potential impacts are considered less than significant with mitigation incorporated.

 - D.3.
 Less Than Significant with Mitigation Incorporated.
-A Draft Delineation of Waters of the United States (Appendix B) was prepared for the project site in August of 2020 by Gallaway Enterprises.
-The BSA contains 0.20 acres of Waters of the U.S. (WOTUS).
-The project will result in 0.16 acres of temporary impacts and 0.04 acres of permanent impacts to other waters due to the permanent placement of RSP below the ordinary highwater mark of Little Chico Creek.
+A Draft Delineation of Waters of the United States (Appendix B) was prepared for the Project site in April of 2021 by Gallaway Enterprises.
+The BSA contains 0.22 acres of Waters of the U.S. (WOTUS).
+The Project will result in approximately 0.09 acres of temporary impacts and 0.02 acres of permanent impacts to other waters due to the permanent placement of RSP and piers/bents below the ordinary high water mark of Little Chico Creek.
 This is considered a potentially significant impact.
 With the implementation of Mitigation Measure D.6, the potential impacts are considered less than significant with mitigation incorporated. - D.4.
 No Impact.
-The proposed project consists of the replacement of an existing bridge.
-The extent and scope of the bridge replacement will not be significantly different than what currently exists.
-The project will not interfere substantially with the movement of any native fish or wildlife species, nor cause fragmentation of an existing wildlife habitat, therefore there will be no impact. - D.5.
+The proposed Project consists of the construction of a new bridge.
+The proposed bridge structure will be similar in size, height and appearance as the existing bridges upstream (Bruce Road) and downstream (Forest Avenue).
+The Project will not interfere substantially with the movement of any native fish or wildlife species, nor cause fragmentation of an existing wildlife habitat, therefore there will be no impact. - D.5.
 Less Than Significant with Mitigation Incorporated.
-Five (5) native trees with a DBH of 4 inches or greater are proposed for removal.
-One (1) mulberry (Morus sp.; DBH 10"), one (1) sycamore (DBH 30"), and three (3) valley oak (DBH 23", 23", and 45") are proposed for removal.
-Trees with a DBH of 4 inches or greater removed from the banks of Little Chico Creek will be mitigated for onsite and in-kind at a 2:1 ratio per Mitigation D.7, which will reduce these impacts to less than significant with mitigation incorporated. - D.6.
+Impacts to vegetation include the removal of six (6) trees with a DBH of 4 inches or greater: two (2) multi trunk sycamore (DBH 32", 5", 8", 6", 8", 5", 3" and DBH 18", 23"), three (3) multi trunk valley oak (DBH 4", 7"and 10", 5"), and one (1) multi trunk mulberry (DBH 10", 7", 16").
+As a result, associated riparian tree canopy impacts are an estimated 0.17 acres.
+With the implementation of Mitigation Measure D.7, potential impacts are considered less than significant with mitigation incorporated. - D.6.
 No Impact.
-The project will not conflict with any local policies or ordinances protecting biological resources.
+There are no adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plans applicable to the proposed Project, therefore there will be no impact.